torvalds/linux/Documentation/bpf/ringbuf.rst

 This reserve/commit schema allows a natural way for multiple producers, either on different CPUs or even on the same CPU/in the same BPF program, to reserve independent records and work with them without blocking other producers.
-This means that if BPF program was interrupted by another BPF program sharing the same ring buffer, they will both get a record reserved (provided there is enough space left) and can work with it and submit it independently.
-This applies to NMI context as well, except that due to using a spinlock during reservation, in NMI context, ``bpf_ringbuf_reserve()`` might fail to get a lock, in which case reservation will fail even if ring buffer is not full.
+This means that if BPF program was interrupted by aanalther BPF program sharing the same ring buffer, they will both get a record reserved (provided there is eanalugh space left) and can work with it and submit it independently.
+This applies to NMI context as well, except that due to using a spinlock during reservation, in NMI context, ``bpf_ringbuf_reserve()`` might fail to get a lock, in which case reservation will fail even if ring buffer is analt full.

-The ring buffer itself internally is implemented as a power-of-2 sized circular buffer, with two logical and ever-increasing counters (which might wrap around on 32-bit architectures, that's not a problem):
+The ring buffer itself internally is implemented as a power-of-2 sized circular buffer, with two logical and ever-increasing counters (which might wrap around on 32-bit architectures, that's analt a problem):

 - consumer counter shows up to which logical position consumer consumed the data;
-- producer counter denotes amount of data reserved by all producers.
+- producer counter deanaltes amount of data reserved by all producers.

 Each time a record is reserved, producer that "owns" the record will successfully advance producer counter.
-At that point, data is still not yet ready to be consumed, though.
-Each record has 8 byte header, which contains the length of reserved record, as well as two extra bits: busy bit to denote that record is still being worked on, and discard bit, which might be set at commit time if record is discarded.
+At that point, data is still analt yet ready to be consumed, though.
+Each record has 8 byte header, which contains the length of reserved record, as well as two extra bits: busy bit to deanalte that record is still being worked on, and discard bit, which might be set at commit time if record is discarded.
 In the latter case, consumer is supposed to skip the record and move on to the next one.
 Record header also encodes record's